-The purpose of the National Board Examinations (NBEs) (i.e., the INBDE®, DLOSCETM, and NBDHE®) is to assist jurisdictional boards in determining the qualifications of those who seek licensure to practice dentistry or dental hygiene.
+The purpose of the National Board Examinations (NBEs) (i.e., the INBDE®, DLOSCETM, DHLOSCETM, and NBDHE®) is to assist jurisdictional boards in determining the qualifications of those who seek licensure to practice dentistry or dental hygiene.
 These examinations assess important knowledge, skills, and abilities required for safe practice, and their relevant application in a problem-solving context.
 Licensure boards use the information provided by the NBEs to help protect the public health.

 Acceptance of the NBEs is at the discretion of individual licensing jurisdictions.
 Currently, all United States licensing jurisdictions recognize the INBDE and NBDHE; these jurisdictions include all 50 states, the District of Columbia, Puerto Rico, Guam, and the US Virgin Islands.
-Please see ADA.org/dlosce for information concerning the specific licensing jurisdictions that currently accept DLOSCE results as either full or partial fulfillment of board clinical licensure examination requirements.
+Please see ADA.org/DLOSCE and ADA.org/DHLOSCE for information concerning the specific licensing jurisdictions that currently accept DLOSCE and/or DHLOSCE results as either full or partial fulfillment of board clinical licensure examination requirements.